Last updated on December 6th, 2019 at 02:02 pm

 “You did it, Dad!”

-When all of this began, I never dreamed I would be a part of my father finally being recognized for his role as a code breaker during the war.
-But a thousand tiny decisions later, that’s exactly what happened.
-You just never know.
+When I learned to ride that bike, I never dreamed I would be a part of my father finally being recognized for his role as a code breaker during the war or writing a book about his war experience.
+But a thousand tiny decisions later, that’s precisely what happened.
+You just never know what will launch your dream journey in the years to come.